CBD, Meditation, Exercise and Neurogenesis for Anxiety - A path to long term change

 Seventy-eight percent of treated participants no longer met criteria for GAD and 77% achieved high end-state functioning at post-treatment assessment; these proportions stayed constant or increased over time.

-GAD is general anxiety disorder which speaks to a systemic root (from either injury, brain development or function).
+GAD is a general anxiety disorder which speaks to a systemic root (from either injury, brain development or function).

 The fact that mindful meditation has such a significant impact on the root causes points to brain plasticity at its core.